willjarv1s/jsdom-mod-document-domcontentloaded-lab-london-fe-skills-020419/README.md

 Uncaught TypeError: Cannot read property 'addEventListener' of null
 ```

-Here the browser is telling is it tried to add a listener to an event that
+Here the browser is telling us it tried to add a listener to an event that
 didn't exist, `<body>`.

 Edit the code in `script.js` to "wrap" the code inside of an event handler for
 `DOMContentLoaded`.
-Refresh the page.
 As you can see, the wrapping code is the
 same handler style you've used for all the other DOM elements.
 This time,
 though, you're binding to the DOM itself.